-Severe storms and snow to target Plains and Upper Midwest Saturday
+Severe storms and snow to target Plains, Upper Midwest on Saturday

 Beyond Sunday

-A second storm system will eject out of the Southwest Sunday night into Monday night, bringing a swath of heavy rain and some embedded thunderstorms from the Southern Plains all the way to the East Coast along a cold front.
+A second storm system will eject out of the Southwest on Sunday night into Monday night, bringing a swath of heavy rain and some embedded thunderstorms from the Southern Plains all the way to the East Coast along a cold front.
 A narrow area of snow will probably develop from the Great Lakes to the interior Northeast.
 By Tuesday, the front will push away record-challenging warmth in the 70s and 80s from the South to the Mid-Atlantic on Sunday and Monday.

 Some of the thunderstorms that develop ahead of the front Sunday night into Monday night could be severe, particularly in Arkansas, Tennessee, and northern Mississippi and Alabama.